PRICE FOR A PUPPY - BEGINNING February 2022

 Deposits can be made by VENMO, CHECK, or CASH.

 We will have a 'Puppy Play Day' for each litter, when they are 5 weeks old, and you will be able to see the pups 'in action'.
 However, until COVID-19 is a thing of the past, handling and playing with the pups, will be limited.
 Folks will be contacted to let them know when each specific Puppy Play Day will be.
-Folks are encouraged to call and set up an appointment, other than the Play Day, if they would like.
-Doing that limits the visit to just your family.
+Each individual will be called to schedule their 'puppy play day'.

 Before the puppy leaves our facility, the puppy will need to be paid for, in full.
 The balance can be paid by CHECK or VENMO, several days before the pup is picked up, or with CASH the day you pick up your pup.